nixworks/public/news/2012/01/22/README.md

 ##### Sri Lanka
 ### [Sri Lanka orders 161 foreign clerics from the Tablighi Jamaat movement to leave the country for breaking the terms of their tourist visas. ](/news/2012/01/22/sri-lanka-orders-161-foreign-clerics-from-the-tablighi-jamaat-movement-to-leave-the-country-for-breaking-the-terms-of-their-tourist-visas.md)
-_Context: Tablighi Jamaat, Sri Lanka_
+_Context: Sri Lanka, Tablighi Jamaat_

 ##### China
 ### [China reports the death of a second person this month to H5N1 bird flu. ](/news/2012/01/22/china-reports-the-death-of-a-second-person-this-month-to-h5n1-bird-flu.md)
-_Context: China, Influenza A virus subtype H5N1_
+_Context: Influenza A virus subtype H5N1, China_

 ##### Iran
 ### [At least 16 people drown after a passenger boat sinks off Iran's southern coast. ](/news/2012/01/22/at-least-16-people-drown-after-a-passenger-boat-sinks-off-iran-s-southern-coast.md)